 While quite active on the Commodore PET, there do not seem to be a whole lot of Commodore 64 games developed by Magic Carpet Software and credited to Katie Higby.
 Lawn is the one exception that I was able to track down: another very simple game from the days of the Commodore PET (the original version was credited to Bob Carr and published by The Code Works), developed in BASIC with PETSCII graphics.
 The player just mows the lawn, with no real obstacles of any kind, trying to use fuel as efficiently as possible before it runs out, with random events like “caught a stone!” that interrupt the gameplay.
 Still, the game was published by The Code Works, with the REM dating June of 1983, so it never appeared in Magic Software’s catalogue, even though its original form was – again – on the PET, appearing in Cursor issue 26.

 Kate seemed to be more at home with the PET, so much so that when Robert Carr decided to re-release Ouranos! in its sort of updated version, he made no references whatsoever to the previous game (well, except for the II in the title) nor to the work of Higby as the original developer.
-But we can be sure that the game is very much the same, so much so that it even reproduces a slight wind calculation bug in the original code.
-Still, seeing how the two developers were husband and wife, working on the same games and swapping the credits around, it is easy to think that Kate would work together with her husband on games where she had no direct credits.
+But we can be sure that the game is very much the same since, as mentioned, it also includes that wind calculation bug.
+Still, seeing how the two developers were husband and wife, working on the same games and having an habit of swapping the credits around, it is easy to think that Kate would work together with her husband on games with no credits that mention her name.

 After 1984, news on both the company and the two programmers start becoming quite scarce, with the last reference appearing in Midnite Software Gazette issue 31, with the company apparently still active in 1986.
 With the Magic Carpet story ending in 1984, it is not a wild speculation to assume that Kate Higby was the one in charge.
 Granted, until Higby or Carr decide to come back and tell the whole story, we will never be completely sure.
 Still, if we assume – as all evidence seems to point out – that Magic Carpet was created and managed by Katharine Higby, then it is also reasonable to think she – at the very least – was well aware of their 1983 infamous title: Stroker for the Commodore 64.